Pinduoduo Inc. (PDD) Stock Price and Analyst Predictions

 PDD) stock’s latest price update

-Pinduoduo Inc. (NASDAQ: PDD)’s stock price has increased by 0.09 compared to its previous closing price of 85.65.
-Despite this, the company has experienced a -10.41% fall in its stock price over the last five trading sessions.
+Pinduoduo Inc. (NASDAQ: PDD)’s stock price has increased by 3.63 compared to its previous closing price of 91.21.
+However, the company has seen a 10.36% increase in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 02/27/23 that Chinese E-Commerce Flourishes on U.S. Soil

 PDD’s Market Performance

-PDD’s stock has fallen by -10.41% in the past week, with a monthly drop of -7.25% and a quarterly drop of -0.10%.
-The volatility ratio for the week is 3.47% while the volatility levels for the last 30 days are 3.80% for Pinduoduo Inc. The simple moving average for the last 20 days is -5.95% for PDD stock, with a simple moving average of 23.23% for the last 200 days.
+Pinduoduo Inc. (PDD) has experienced a 10.36% rise in stock performance for the past week, with a -1.43% drop in the past month, and a 6.51% rise in the past quarter.
+The volatility ratio for the week is 5.26%, and the volatility levels for the past 30 days are at 4.14% for PDD.
+The simple moving average for the last 20 days is 4.70% for PDD stock, with a simple moving average of 33.91% for the last 200 days.

 Analysts’ Opinion of PDD